redhat-developer/intellij-openshift-connector/How-to-debug-a-component.md

 **Yes**, you can push any modifications on the cluster while the debugger is running.
 The local debugger will stop and you need to run the debug configuration again to reconnect to the component.
 This can take time as the push may rebuild the component.

 ### Can i launch multiple debugger session in the same time?
-**Yes**, if each run configuration uses differents local ports, you can debug as many components as you want.
+**Yes**, if each run configuration uses different local ports, you can debug as many components as you want.
 If the debugger is trying to connect to port not available, a message will be displayed.
 Also, if you try to run the same configuration twice, a message will be displayed.